utilidata/power-aware-module/README.md

 ![Karman Power Aware Module Banner](./docs/images/readme_banner.png)
 # Karman Power Aware Module

-Low latency, high-resolution power-aware data products to increase compute capacity in AI data center environments.
+Low latency, high-resolution power-aware data products to increase compute capacity in AI data centers.

 # **Research Preview**

-Karman is a distributed AI platform powered by a compact custom NVIDIA system on module (SoM), processing high-resolution power system metrology to enable real-time decision-making and controls in AI data centers.
+Karman is a distributed AI platform, powered by a custom NVIDIA system on module (SOM), that processes high-resolution power system metrology to enable real-time decision-making and controls in AI data centers.
 Karman integrates directly with data center power distribution hardware, including PDUs and power trays.
 This integration allows Karman to produce data products that capture the complexity of AI workloads and their associated, often highly variable, power consumption.

 This research preview offers samples of Karman’s initial data product, Power Quality Analytics, through a minimal Kubernetes reference implementation.
 The preview demonstrates how to integrate Karman data products with servers in the AI data center, a crucial first step towards power-aware operations and increasing data center computing capacity with Karman.

-Karman data products enable advanced customer-built use cases including server and rack-level power forecasting, GPU/PSU failure prediction, thermal hot spot detection, phase balancing optimization, power-aware scheduling, and optimal power oversubscription strategies.
+Karman data products enable advanced custom-built use cases, including server and rack-level power forecasting, GPU/PSU failure prediction, thermal hot spot detection, phase balancing optimization, power-aware scheduling, and optimal power oversubscription strategies.

-Karman developer kits are available for pre-order at: [https://utilidata.com/interest-form/github](https://utilidata.com/interest-form/github).
+Karman data center developer kits are available for [pre-order](https://utilidata.com/interest-form/github).

 # **The Era of Power-Constrained AI Data Centers**

-AI data centers are quickly outgrowing existing power generation infrastructure.
+AI data centers are quickly reaching the limits of their provisioned poweroutgrowing existing power infrastructure.
 Current best practices for managing and using compute resources include many optimizations, but they typically don’t consider granular real-time energy use.
 Operators cannot fully manage their power budget and maximize compute without a detailed understanding of server-level power behavior.
 This orchestration gap is exactly what Karman is built to close.

 Karman is framework agnostic and provides server-level power-aware data products with the following characteristics: